You can change the language that appears to you and your visitors in Squarespace.

 Keep in mind:

-- Changing your site language only changes built-in text.
+- Changing your site language only changes the built-in text.
 This setting doesn’t translate text you add yourself, like text blocks, page/post titles, categories, or tags.

 You can change your site language in all version 7.1 sites and these version 7.0 templates: